miditkl/ytmdesktop-adblock/README.md

 To build for your platform you need to run `yarn make`, however please see the information below regarding the required additionally Software, Tools and Packages which are needed to successfully package into a nice installer file.

 ## Windows
-To download the full suite of Tools/Software needed to build the app it is recommended to install the suite of build tools that electron provide which includes Visual Studio, Python and other tools.
+To download the full suite of Tools/Software needed to build the app it is recommended to install the suite of build tools that electron provides which includes Visual Studio, Python and other tools.

 `npm i -g @electron/build-tools`